 Get Started on Your Road to Recovery at AppleGate

 Here at AppleGate Recovery, we can help you reach your long-term recovery goals.
+Setting goals can help to deal with triggers in recovery.
 Our physicians and treatment professionals specialize in medication-assisted rehab for those battling opioid addiction.

 We’ve made the journey to recovery simple and straightforward.
 We design our plans to let you keep living your life while undergoing our treatment and support services.